 It took a few minutes to devise a plan, my cousin would stay back at the observation point (1300+) and watch the deer while Jr. and I tried to sneak into the opposite end of the clearing from the deer.
 It would have given us a shot inside 200yards, and it was a plan I was comfortable with.
 Junior and I made our way back down the trail, past and below the clearing where the deer continude to feed.
 After confirming our party reservation with my spotter, Junior and I began our sneak up the steep hill.

 I mentioned I had already packed one deer out that day, well my legs wasted no time in telling me that they were done.
-But like most of us often do, I summoned fresh energy from the depths of my being, probably took a good 15 minutes of my life away😜.
+But like most of us often do, I summoned fresh energy from the depths of my being.
 Quietly, and slowly Junior and I made our way up the hill, to a point we had determined would give us the tactical advantage.
 Trying to get a thirteen year old to understand absolute silence is like pulling teeth, but none the less we made it up to the spot I had aimed for without spooking them.
 But to my dismay, it gave us no joy.
 The lay of the hill, and the grossly thick vegetation made getting any closer impossible.
 Surely they would hear us before we ever got over the slope of the hillside into line of sight.
-We tried several different angles, and though my cousin did his best to give perspective, we had to abandon our stalk.
+We tried several different angles, and perspectives according to our plan, but we had to abandon our stalk.
 I didn’t want to bust em, so we decided it would be best to retreat and regroup.

 As I made my way down the hill, I figured out why the deer were there.
 Despite the close proximity to the trail, and human avtivity, the hillside gave the deer a bonafide shelter.
 The only place you could see them from was the distant point thirteen hundred yards away, if you got any closer, the curvature of the slope, the trees and thickets blocked them from view.
 Any effort to get closer would result in quite a racket as one crunched through the thorn infested dry brush.